What am I going to do?

 And the template I share below, an update to the SEO Content Audit template I built with Ryan Stewart, is the first free and public example of PDP in action.

-If you’d like to head straight to the template, grab it from the CIFL Template Vault at the bottom of the post.
+If you’d like to head straight to the template, grab it from the CIFL Template Vault.

 In practice, it looks super wonky and dull (screenshot below) – but let’s talk about how and why it simplifies your work.